 Q: What is a lenticular print.

-A: A lenticular print generally incorporate special visual effects that can be viewed using the lenticular lens (without 3d glasses) These effects can include the illusion of depth and movement within the lenticular image that change or move when viewed from different angles.
+A: A lenticular print generally incorporates special visual effects that can be viewed using the lenticular lenses (without 3d glasses) These effects can include the illusion of depth and movement within the lenticular image that change or move when viewed from different angles.

 Q: How is the digital file made to produce the lenticular effects.

 A: Generally speaking at least two images are required to produce a lenticular effect using special software.
 In the case of a 2 image flip strips of information from each of the two images are combined or interlaced to make up a single digital file.

 Q: How is lenticular printing different from normal printing.